harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 This brief description is an over simplification.
 The important point is that GHRH and GHS act through their own receptors and distinct intermediate pathways.

 This is not the only difference.
-Although the image herein depicts one pituitary somatotrope with both types of receptors activated (GHRH-R &amp;amp;GHS-R) this may not give a completely accurate picture.
+Although the image herein depicts one pituitary somatotrope with both types of receptors activated (GHRH-R &GHS-R) this may not give a completely accurate picture.
 GHRH and GHS appear to act on different somatotrope subpopulations.
 GHRP has been shown to increase the number of somatotropes releasing GH, without altering the amount of hormone released by each individual cell.
 On the other hand, GHRH stimulates both the number of cells secreting GH and the amount of GH secreted per cell.

 From these limited discoveries we can begin to understand how GHRH and GHSs compliment each other's GH releasing actions rather then duplicate one another.

 It should be noted that Somatostatin (the GH inhibiting hormone) has been shown primarily to decrease the number of cells secreting GH without affecting the amount of GH secreted per cell.

-To sum up in very general terms GHS increases, while Somatostatin decreases, the number of active GH secreting somatotropes, probably because these two factors act by depolarizing and hyperpolarizing cells, respectively (i.e. GHSs turns the cell into a Calcium ion sponge &amp;amp;Somatostatin turns the cell into a squeegee, squeezing out and repelling Calcium ions).
+To sum up in very general terms GHS increases, while Somatostatin decreases, the number of active GH secreting somatotropes, probably because these two factors act by depolarizing and hyperpolarizing cells, respectively (i.e. GHSs turns the cell into a Calcium ion sponge &Somatostatin turns the cell into a squeegee, squeezing out and repelling Calcium ions).

 On the other hand GHRH does both, but acts primarily by stimulating the amount of secreted GH within the active somatotropes.